 Businesses who have cash can afford to hire advisors, which include business coaches like myself, accountants, attorneys, etc. Whether it’s a situational hire or a long-term deal, these professionals guide owners through tough circumstances or help them make more money in the long run.
 Those who don’t have cash will not get professional help from these valuable advisors.
 As a result, they make big mistakes, some of which they may not ever recover from.
 They end up with even big business problems and less cash, which makes them less likely to hire the help they need.
 It can then turn into a vicious cycle.

-The reality is that cash helps your business in those three ways: weather the storm during natural disasters, get the right talent for your team, and afford you the professional advisors who can propel your business to the next level.
 So go ahead and put some money away, because it’s what will solve your business problems when they inevitably arise.